synthara/rv2/doc/00_specification/index.rst

 -  Interrupt module

--  System bus wrappers to convert from OBI to the AMBA-AHB (Advanced Microcontroller Bus Architecture, Advanced High-performance Bus) protocol
+-  System bus wrappers to convert from OBI [OPENHW-OBI]_ to the AMBA-AHB (Advanced Microcontroller Bus Architecture, Advanced High-performance Bus) protocol [AMBA-AHB]_

 In addition to these main configurations, multiple fine grain parameters are available.